cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 using a default ``localhost`` platform.

-Cluster with multiple login nodes
+Cluster with Multiple Login Nodes
 ---------------------------------

 - **Platforms can group multiple hosts together.**